SerpicoProject/Serpico/README.md

 ## Installation
 Serpico is written in Ruby using Sinatra, Bootstrap, and Haml.
 Installation should be easy:

 - You will need a copy of Ruby.
-RVM is suggested. ruby1.9.3 is supported.
+RVM is suggested (https://rvm.io/rvm/install). ruby version 2.1.5 is supported.

 ```
-apt-get install ruby1.9.3
+rvm install 2.1.5
 ```

 - If you are running Ubuntu (or also verified on Kali) you will need a couple of dependencies: